tituschewxj/tp/docs/DeveloperGuide.md

 1. Refactored the parameter syntax to improve AB3's original OOP.

-1. Implemented autocomplete and command history.
+1. Implemented autocomplete and command history retrieval.
-   We thought hard about what are the potential shortcuts that would save our target user's time and we looked to the CLI for inspiration.
+   We thought hard about what are the potential shortcuts that would save our target user's time, and we looked to the CLI for inspiration.
 Given that our product uses NUSNet ID as its unique identifier, it can be a hassle to type out a full command.
 Especially when it has already been previously used, or only require minor changes to the command.
 This resulted in the idea of clicking {{ macros.keyFormat